Research in Nutritional Sciences

 My current research involves the use of bioinformatic and transcriptomic analyses to determine the effects of zinc on the regulation of small, non-coding RNA transcription. i am particularly interested in determining the mechanisms for controlling zinc-dependent osteogenesis by zinc through its interactions with the metal transcription factor-1/metal regulatory element complex and osteogenic signaling pathways.

-Clinical Associate Professor and Director of Dietetics
+Clinical Professor and Director of Dietetics

 Jung Sun Lee